alnvdl/alnvdl.github.io/_posts/2023-01-07-designing-furniture-using-the-css-grid.md

 At first I thought of writing a Python script that would take a text description, calculate a few things and output measurements in text.
 But that would not be very visual, so it was hard to grasp for both ourselves and the furniture designers.
 Plus, I'd have to write some code that fits rectangles.
 I was losing motivation, as it would require some non-trivial work, and the end result would not look nice anyway.
 Was there any software I knew that did at least some of this work for me?

-**What if I could be lazy and reuse an existing calculation engine, while at the same time getting a nice graphical output?** Of course, I later realized that instead of writing a calculator I ended up having to write a transpiler, but then I was too involved by then to give up.
+**What if I could be lazy and reuse an existing calculation engine, while at the same time getting a nice graphical output?** Of course, I later realized that instead of writing a calculator I ended up having to write a transpiler, but by then I was too involved to give up.

 It turns out that fitting rectangles if basically what modern web browers do.
 Web developers and designers have been fitting rectangles in complex ways for a while now with concepts such as the CSS [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) and [grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) layouts.
 Professionally, I'm mostly a backend developer, but I venture myself in web development from time to time, and I had read great things about the CSS grid layout, so I decided to give it a try.